broncowdd/BoZoN/readme.md

 ## Required
 Php 5 min, php5-gd, ZipArchive

+# Version history
+## New in 1.7.3
+- some bugs fixed (rename bug, home icon bug)
+- little changes on resolutions below 600 (switch from icon to list view)
+- added handheld rule for media queries

 ## New in 1.7.2
 - new list layout (change layout in config or in menu)
-- change theme whith get variable theme=xxx
+- change theme with get variable theme=xxx
+-

 ## New in 1.7
 * serious security enhancement by Oros ( https://www.ecirtam.net / https://github.com/Oros42 ) (Thanks a lot for this huge job !)